 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-The best mover in Harlem, according to Today's Homeowner, are StraightLine Moving Inc.
+The best mover in Harlem, according to Today's Homeowner, are Allied Van Lines.

-We use various different criteria to determine which movers in Harlem are the best ones.
+We use a variety of different criteria to determine which movers in Harlem are the best ones.
 They include:

 A few signs that you shouldn't use a specific mover include:

 The best time to book your move is four to six weeks in advance.
-If you book later, you may pay more and have a harder time finding available movers.
+If you book later, you may have a harder time finding available movers, or pay more for their services.